-I'm not sure what it says about me that the event that has finally prompted me to resurrect my seemingly-expired blog was an awkward experience in a foreign country involving partial nudity.
+I'm not sure what it says about me that the event that has finally prompted me to resurrect my languishing blog was an awkward experience in a foreign country involving partial nudity.

 - the two international moves we made in 8 months (oh, by the way, we live in Germany now)